 This list should not be large.
 Start with just a few then as you gain success, you can expand your list.

-3. Segment and prioritise
+3. Segment into tiers and prioritise

 After that you need to segment them into priority tiers.
 Tier 1 might be those are most likely to respond.
 They might be the most lucrative to your company.
 Or some combination of criteria.
 Tier 1 prospects will be the ones you want to spend more time and effort on first.